p3palazzo/comparative-histories/citations.md

 modern and yet close to their supposed roots."
 (Jarzombek 2015:114)

-"This type of cultural nationalism has now become standard operating procedure around the world.11 As a result, the proverbial canon, critiqued so strongly in the 1970s, is stronger today than it ever was, for it was in essence outsourced to the geopolitics of the nation-state" (Jarzombek 2015:117)
+"This type of cultural nationalism has now become standard operating procedure around the world.
+As a result, the proverbial canon, critiqued so strongly in the 1970s, is stronger today than it ever was, for it was in essence outsourced to the geopolitics of the nation-state" (Jarzombek 2015:117)